OpenTreeOfLife/otcetera/README.md

     sudo apt-get install meson cmake ninja-build libboost-all-dev libcurl4-openssl-dev

 ### Meson (alternate)
-If you don't have version >= 0.49 of meson, you can install it in a virtualenv
+If you don't have version >= 0.60 of meson, you can install it in a virtualenv

     # Install meson in a virtualenv
     python3 -m venv meson
     source meson/bin/activate
-    pip3 install meson
+    pip3 install meson ninja
-    # Install ninja to the virtualenv bin directory
-    wget https://github.com/ninja-build/ninja/releases/download/v1.8.2/ninja-linux.zip && unzip -q ninja-linux.zip -d meson/bin

 On windows, you can install meson using the MSI installer on the [releases page](https://github.com/mesonbuild/meson/releases).